 Trend 3: Decision intelligence

-Explore using decision management and modeling technology when decisions need multiple logical and mathematical techniques, must be automated, or must be documented and audited.
+Explore using decision management and modeling technology when decisions need multiple logical and mathematical techniques, must be automated or semi-automated, or must be documented and audited.

 Trend 4: X analytics